Last updated: June 2023

 In many situations, we're comfortable letting things go.
 Maybe the kitchen garbage isn't taken out right away.
 Sometimes our dirty laundry spills over the top of the hamper.
 Most of the time, little harm comes from such lapses.
-But if you're considering letting your car insurance go, there are several things to consider.
-Here's what happens if you let your car insurance lapse: consequences.
+But with an auto insurance lapse, it’s a different story.
+We’ll explain what car insurance lapses are, what happens if car insurance lapses, grace periods, and more.

-In some cases, a lapse in car insurance coverage could lead to you losing your license.
-Not having a driver's license can pile onto the financial consequences of not having car insurance.
-That’s because unless you're in the 55% of the U.S. population with access to public transit, getting to a job without the license necessary to drive a car is difficult.
+In some cases, a lapse in car insurance coverage could lead to you losing your license or vehicle’s registration.
+Not having a driver's license or vehicle registration can prove to be a major inconvenience because unless you're living in an area with reliable public transit, getting to and from work, running errands, and seeing friends without being able to drive legally becomes more difficult.

 3. You could lose your freedom.